bhk/build/example/example-session.md

 To summarize the key concepts in Minion:

  - *Instances* are function-like descriptions of build products.
-They can be given as targets, and named as inputs to other instances.
+They can be given as Make command line goals, and named as inputs to other instances.
 They take the form `CLASS(ARGUMENTS)`.

  - *Indirections* are ways to reference Make variables that hold lists of other targets.
 They can be used as arguments to instances, or in the